knpwrs/redux-ts-utils/README.md

 to extremely verbose code.
 For that reason this library strongly encourages type inference whenever possible.

-This library exports three functions and one type (which you probably don't even need to import, `Draft` is provided purely for convenience) and everything you need is provided by one package.
+This library exports three functions and one type and everything you need is provided by one package.
 The API surface is very small and easy to grok.

 ### Not Too Opinionated